DRisdon/text-adventure/README.md

 Items are also optional.
 Make it an empty string if there is no item to be found.

 For run away choices, include the enemy as well, even though you won't be fighting it.
 Its stats are needed to calculate escape damage.

+NPC's should only be present when there is no enemy.

 **WIREFRAMES**